-Shortly after you hand off a task, check in to make sure she's progressing and to answer any of her questions.
+Shortly after you hand off a task, check in to make sure they're progressing and to answer any of their questions.
 However, keep in mind that if you're constantly looking over your report's shoulder, you'll waste the valuable time you were hoping to save by delegating.
-You're also stifling any opportunity for the employee to explore her own solutions and possibly even make improvements to the process.
+You're also stifling any opportunity for the employee to explore their own solutions and possibly even make improvements to the process.

-As you work with the junior officer and become more familiar with her skills and abilities, you can step back even further and give her as much free reign as you like.
+As you work with the junior officer and become more familiar with their skills and abilities, you can step back even further and give her as much free rein as you like.

 Delegate Outside of Work

 Delegation isn't just for professional tasks.
 If you can delegate your personal and family responsibilities, you'll find more time for leisure activities and new pursuits.